The Board protects the public by regulating professional engineering in Maine.

 "Any person may register a complaint of fraud, deceit, gross negligence, incompetency or misconduct against any licensed professional engineer or any engineer-intern.
 These complaints must be in writing, signed by the individual making the complaint and filed with the board."
 32 M.R.S. §1356.

-A complaint has to be typed or written, signed, and sent to:
+A complaint must be signed, and should be sent to:

 State Board of Licensure for Professional Engineers